 Demand response lighting controls utilize mechanisms to dim lighting levels during periods of high demand, primarily to aid utilities in maintaining grid stability.

 The Demand Responsive Lighting Control Declaration of California’s Title 24, (Part 6, Section 110.12(a)1B) “…requires that all demand responsive lighting controls be certified by the manufacturer as being capable of responding to signals from an OpenADR 2.0b Virtual End Node [utilities or state-controlled software].”

 Consult a lighting designer or architect

-Reflect on the architectural goals for your building and consider how lighting can further the design narrative, but then it’s important to rely on your architect or lighting designer to handle the details.
+Reflect on the architectural goals for your building and consider how lighting can further the design narrative, then trust your architect or lighting designer to care for the details.

 When researching lighting designers or architects, determine their expertise, whether commercial or residential.
 You may also consider their core design values: Do they prioritize occupant experience or pushing the boundaries of design?
 Lastly, reaffirm your own design values, such as whether you place weight on the occupant experience versus broader design statements.

 Proper lighting installation is crucial for safety as well as achieving design goals.
 Improper installation can potentially delay and disrupt construction deadlines and void product warranties.

 When it comes to lighting installation, licensed electricians should always handle the work as it involves complicated wiring.
 A knowledgeable and experienced electrician can safely install fixtures, whereas improper lighting installation can pose serious fire hazards and threats to both property and life.